oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  ## <a name="architecture"></a>Architecture
  ### <a name="arch-iam"></a>IAM
-The Landing Zone template creates four compartments in the tenancy or under the **enclosing compartment**:
+The Landing Zone template creates four compartments in the tenancy or under a enclosing compartment:
  - A network compartment: for all networking resources.
  - A security compartment: for all logging, key management, scanning, and notifications resources.
  - An application development compartment: for application development related services, including compute, storage, functions, streams, Kubernetes, API Gateway, etc.